-The Company had a net loss of \$52,931 (2020 - \$2,224) for the year ended December 31, 2021, had an accumulated deficit of \$55,155 (2020 - \$2,224) at December 31, 2021.
+The Company had a net loss of \$481,396 (2021 - \$52,931) for the year ended December 31, 2022, and had an accumulated deficit of \$536,551 as at December 31, 2022 (2021 - \$55,155).

 Future exploration and subsequent development of the Company's properties beyond currently planned expenditures will depend on the Company's ability to obtain additional financing.
 The Company has limited financial resources and there is no assurance that additional funding will be available to allow the Company to fulfill its obligations on existing exploration (or joint venture) properties.
 Failure to obtain financing could result in the delay or indefinite postponement of further exploration and the possible partial or total loss of interest in certain properties.